What is new(ish) / different in 2017

 IntroductionLinux.conf.au (or LCA) is a large Linux orientation conference that takes place in Australia each year, usually in late January.
-The next LCA will take place in Auckland, New Zealand from the 12th to the 16th of January 2015.
+The next LCA will take place in Hobart, Australia from the 16th to the 20th of January 2017.
 Around 500-800 people attend each year.
 According to Wikipedia: "The conference is one of three major, international, grass-roots open-source conferences world wide.
 The other two are the Ottawa Linux Symposium (commonly known as OLS) and Linux Kongress. " I've attended ten LCAs so far and I really enjoy the conference, it is a great way to learn new stuff, meet interesting people, network and generally get twice as much out of a week as you normally do.
 Shortly after attending LCA 2007 in Sydney I read some blogs entries of those who attended and realised that many people who attended for the first time don't quite know what to expect and so didn't get as much out of the conference as they could have.
 I thought I'd write a little guide to hopefully give some future first timers some information beforehand rather than have them find out the hard way.

 PresentingA call for papers will usually be issued sometime in July with a deadline of around 2 months later.
 Competition is pretty tough and only about 20% of proposals are accepted.
 Here are some blog posts for people of the programme committee(s) to give you an some tips on getting accepted: